Mohammedhasnaine/online-course-completion/README.md

 - Setting health check endpoint to `/health`
 - Testing the publicly accessible API via the ALB DNS name

-### Deployment Screenshots

-Upload your deployment images to:

-docs/images/

-Then reference them in the README:

-Once images are uploaded, they will be displayed automatically in this section.

 ## Running Unit Tests